What Is a Trading Journal?

 What is a trading journal?

 A trading journal is a structured record of your trades, including the details of each trade, your reasoning, your emotional state, and the outcome.
-It goes beyond a simple trade log by capturing the why behind every decision, helping you find patterns and improve over time.
+It goes beyond a simple trade log by capturing the why behind every decision — which is what helps you find patterns and improve.

 What should I include in my trading journal?

-At minimum: date, time, instrument, direction, entry and exit prices, position size, stop loss, profit target, profit or loss, your setup or strategy, your emotional state, and a few notes on what you learned.
+At minimum: date, time, instrument, direction, entry and exit prices, position size, stop loss, profit target, P&L, your setup or strategy, your emotional state, and a few notes on what you learned.
 The more consistent you are, the more useful your data becomes.

 How often should I update my trading journal?